Maryland Enterprise Projects

 At Maryland enterprise is very important.
-We have encouraged our children to become entrepreneurs and take responsibility for a range of projects alongside members of staff.
+We have encouraged our children to become entrepreneurs and take responsibility for a range of projects .

 Our beloved chickens are still laying whopper size eggs.
 Some of our knowledgeable Eggsperts sell the eggs every Tuesday, outside the Junior Hall.
 All the money raised goes towards the upkeep of our regal girls.

 We have used the experience of our chicken business to help us write persuasive letters to the main supermarkets, asking for investment.
 We had personal responses from the CEO’s of Sainsbury’s and Morrison’s.
-It was Asda who liked our letter the most and asked their customers to support Maryland’s enterprise.
-The children were awarded a £50 voucher and we were on their company website for a while.
-Asda were so impressed with Maryland children and the fact that they were not asking for money directly, but being constructive by opening their own business.
+Asda made us their community project for the month and we were awarded with a donation from their customers.

 We also eggs-plored the language of eggs to help us write a sales pitch.
 Which word do you like the best?